joaomede/mcp-hub/README_NEW.md

 - 🧩 No unified discovery or routing
 - 📊 Scattered monitoring and logging

-MCP Hub solves all of that:
+MCP Gateway solves all of that:

 - ✅ **Single Entry Point**: One gateway for all your MCP servers
 - 🛡 **Unified Security**: Centralized authentication and authorization